-Based upon the experience of past years, we expect this to be a highly competitive call and so it is important that all criteria are addressed in your proposal to ensure the best chance of success.
+Based upon the experience of the past four years, we expect this to be a highly competitive call and so it is important that all criteria are addressed in your proposal to ensure the best chance of success.

 6. KEY DATES